What is a miscarriage?

 - Pregnancy can happen with unprotected sex.

-- Start contraception as discussed with your provider.
+- Start birth control as discussed with your care team.

 - You may feel that sex will never be the same due to fatigue, physical discomfort, or anxiety.